allenc125789/TurtleNAS/docs/user-manual.md

 __Known Bugs__

+> [!NOTE]
-These are bugs already known.
-Many I have plans to fix already, although some are things I may not be able to personally resolve, and will be noted.
+> These are bugs already known.
+I have plans to fix some, although others are things I may not be able to personally resolve, and will be noted.
 Help especially on these bugs are appreciated!

 > (/var/www/turtlenas/public/browser.php)
 >
 > Firefox

 + Web-Browser sometimes crashes when uploading large files/folders in firefox.
 Only fix at the momenr is to use google-chrome/chromium.
-Will be a subject of research later.
+Will be a subject of research later, but help here is appreciated.

 > (/var/www/turtlenas/private/PHP/handle-downloads.php)